richmondu/face_pay/README.md

   This enhances security by preventing fraud activities and ensuring user is who he says he is and therefore has access to his mobile phone.
   This is also known as 2-factor authentication.
+  This feature can be removed by user after some time when accuracy of face recognition has reached to acceptable levels.

 - Integration to <b>Globe's GCash and Smart's Paymaya</b> digital wallet solutions